-Deploying Microsoft Teams Client
+Installing Microsoft Teams

-The Microsoft Teams Client is available for Windows, Mac and Mobile phones.
+The Microsoft Teams Client is available for Windows, Mac, and Mobile phones.
 By default, the client will be installed in the user profile, %userprofile%\Appdata\Local\Microsoft\Teams.

-Preparing for Microsoft Teams
+Preparing for Microsoft Teams Deployment

 Before we create a deployment script, we first need to download the client.
 There are two versions available: